 (6) Physicians should be aware of this condition while evaluating a patient with neurodevelopmental regression.

-The discovery of PLA2G6 gene mutations have expanded the classification, and it was found that 78% of patients with infantile neuroaxonal dystrophy have mutations in the PLA2G6 gene with a locus on chromosome 22q13.1 (13).
+The discovery of PLA2G6 gene mutations have expanded the classification, and it was found that 78% of patients with infantile neuroaxonal dystrophy have mutations in the PLA2G6 gene with a locus on chromosome 22q13.1 (17).
 Mutations in the PLA2G6 gene have also been detected in patients with idiopathic neurodegeneration with brain iron accumulation and Karak syndrome.
 Now it appears that “PLA2G6-associated neurodegeneration (PLAN)” stands for a functional classification of mutation-positive patients to reflect the shared molecular etiology of the diseases, and it comprises a continuum of the phenotypes with overlapping clinical and radiological features: infantile neuroaxonal dystrophy, atypical neuroaxonal dystrophy, and PLA2G6-related dystonia-parkinsonism.
 Infantile neuroaxonal dystrophy and neurodegeneration with brain iron accumulation have very similar clinical phenotypes with widespread neurodegeneration that begins within the first 2 years of life.
 Brain iron accumulation can be seen in patients with infantile neuroaxonal dystrophy.
 Some individuals develop high levels of iron accumulation in the globus pallidus.
-PLA2G6-related dystonia-parkinsonism can present with bradykinetic movement disorder beginning at 15 to 30 years of age and have a different phenotype than infantile neuroaxonal dystrophy and neurodegeneration with brain iron accumulation (03).
+PLA2G6-related dystonia-parkinsonism can present with bradykinetic movement disorder beginning at 15 to 30 years of age (05) and have a different phenotype than infantile neuroaxonal dystrophy and neurodegeneration with brain iron accumulation (07).
 Enhanced molecular diagnostic methodologies such as whole exome sequencing, and targeted gene panel testing lead to continued identification of PLA2G6 mutations expanding the clinical spectrum.
-Wang and colleagues described a neuroaxonal dystrophy case with hearing impairment in 2018 (20).
-Ma and colleagues, Tan and colleagues, and Li and colleagues described new pathogenic heterozygous variations of PLA2G6 gene (05; Ma et al 2019; 14).
+Wang and colleagues described a neuroaxonal dystrophy case with hearing impairment in 2018 (24).
+Tan and colleagues and Li and colleagues described new pathogenic heterozygous variations of PLA2G6 gene (09; 18).

 Nearly 3,000 illustrations, including video clips of neurologic disorders.